MicrosoftDocs/cpp-docs/docs/overview/2017/what-s-new-for-visual-cpp-in-visual-studio.md

 **Visual Studio 2017 version 15.5**:

 The Visual C++ Build tools (previously available as a standalone product) are now included as a workload in the Visual Studio Installer.
 This workload installs only the tools required to build C++ projects without installing the Visual Studio IDE.
 Both the v140 and v141 toolsets are included.
-The v141 toolset contains the lastest improvements in Visual Studio 2017 version 15.5.
+The v141 toolset contains the latest improvements in Visual Studio 2017 version 15.5.
 For more information, see [Visual Studio Build Tools now include the VS2017 and VS2015 MSVC Toolsets](https://blogs.msdn.microsoft.com/vcblog/2017/11/02/visual-studio-build-tools-now-include-the-vs2017-and-vs2015-msvc-toolsets/).

 ## Linux development with C++